metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

     Is there enough RAM on your machine to run the Toolkit?

     ???
 Solution
-        If you are using a machine as described in the Requirements section, then yes, there is enough RAM available for the workflow.
+        If you are using a machine as described in the "Requirements" section, then yes, there is enough RAM available for the workflow (more than 60 GBs).

 #### Configuration File vs. Commandline Parameters